zuluzoli/dota/README.md

 ## Result

-After running the `dota_launch_custom_game example dota` command, you should see the message:
+After running the `dota_launch_custom_game example dota` command, you should see the message in the console:

 **"Hello World from Tisza!"**